SintLucasAllStars/CultFiction/README.md

 On the pull request description should be your name, a small text explaining what scene and the elements of the scene that inspired the game.

 The deadline for the pull requests is the 25th of May 2020.

+## Controls
+Dragging wheel left to go left
+Dragging wheel right to go right

+Dragging food into the mouth to fill your food meter